ecmwf/metview-docs/docs/metview/using_metview/ws/save_and_load.rst

 Saving a collection
 ----------------------------

-The context menu in the plot window also allows to save all the weather symbols in the current scene into disk as a collection.
+The context menu in the plot window also allows to save all the weather symbols in the current scene into disk as a collection using the **Save scene to disk** action.
 The resulting file is represented by a WS_COLLECTION icon in Metview's :ref:`user interface <user_interface>`.

 .. image:: /_static/WS_COLLECTION.png
    :width: 36px